jordan2lee/LLM_therapeutic/README.md

 # LLM Therapeutic: Variant Interpretation & Benchmarking Pipeline
 A computational framework for local inference, fine-tuning, and evaluation of Large Language Models (LLMs) specialized for biological and therapeutic applications.

 Systematically benchmark a LLM's ability to interpret genetic variants (ACMG/AMP guidelines) from genes and mutation and expression molecular profiles.
-Specifically to predict if over/under expression of a gene and a co-occuring mutation would be [Benign, Likely benign, Likely pathogenic, Pathogenic, Uncertain significance].
+Specifically to predict if over/under expression of a gene and a co-occurring mutation would be [Benign, Likely benign, Likely pathogenic, Pathogenic, Uncertain significance].

 ## Overview

-*LLM_therapeutic* provides a streamliend pipeline for running open-weight language models (e.g, Qwen2.5, TxGemma) on domain-specific biomedical tasks.
+*LLM_therapeutic* provides a streamlined pipeline for running open-weight language models (e.g, Qwen2.5, TxGemma) on domain-specific biomedical tasks.
 This repository supports quantized local inference, token-level evaluation, and custom dataset preparation for bioinformatics workflows.

 ### Key Features
 - **Quantized Local Inference:** Standardized `llama.cpp` / GGUF execution pipelines optimized for local setups with limited resources.
 - **Biomedical Tokenization & Data Pipelines:** Custom preprocessing modules for multi-omics metadata, gene expression profiles and mutational variants.
 - **Evaluation Benchmarks:** Scripts to evaluate model outputs against published clinical data.
-- **Parameter-efficient fine-tuning:** Tune foundation model with molecular data for cancer variant prediction and evaluate performance improvment.
+- **Parameter-efficient fine-tuning:** Tune foundation model with molecular data for cancer variant prediction and evaluate performance improvement.

 ### Results Preview
-- Applying parameter-efficient fine-tuning (PEFT) to human gene profiles (sub-sampling of genes) improved model sensitivity for high-risk variants, raising both balanced accuracy and recall by 0.11 for samples with over-expressed genes with co-occuring mutations.
+- Applying parameter-efficient fine-tuning (PEFT) to human gene profiles (sub-sample of genes) improved model sensitivity for high-risk variants, raising both balanced accuracy and recall by 0.11 for samples with over-expressed genes with co-occurring mutations.
 While this resulted in a marginal precision loss (0.02), the net performance gain was substantial.
-Final clinical utility will depend on wheater downstream applications prioritize minimizing false negatives over maintaining higher precision.
+Final clinical utility will depend on whether downstream applications prioritize minimizing false negatives over maintaining higher precision.